Modern Landscape Prints

 Each modern print exactly reproduces the art you see above.
 My traditionally made linocut prints, by contrast, are all individually printed by hand and have what I call 'character' to them resulting from the hand making process.
 Some like the character of individually printed prints though they take a lot longer to make.

-What these prints is not
+What these prints are not

 I have drawn and painted each of the artworks here on my computer tablet.
 They often start with a rough pencil sketch on paper (just like all my other art), but beyond this they're entirely created using the newest technology.
 The video below illustrates the drawing/painting process.